sampsyo/cs6120/content/blog/2020-11-29-tracemonkey/index.md

 The optimization passes are noticeably simpler than those used by static compilers because it is important not to spend too much time compiling while the program is executing.
-Other more recent JavaScript engines, including V8, go back and re-compile the same code with more sophisticated optimizations if it stays hot.
-TraceMonkey does not do this; perhaps such things are future improvements, or perhaps it was preferred to focus on the optimizations that deliver the best bang for your buck.
+More recent JavaScript engines, including modern SpiderMonkey and V8, go back and re-compile the same code with more sophisticated optimizations if it stays hot, but TraceMonkey, as an early implementation, did not include such features.

 In addition to the speculative integer conversion, the following optimizations are performed by nanojit: